docker/docs/docker-for-windows/faqs.md

 `~/.docker/certs.d` folder on your Windows system to the `/etc/docker/certs.d` directory on Moby (the Docker for Windows virtual machine running on Hyper-V).

-> * You need to restart Docker for Mac after making any changes to the keychain or to the `~/.docker/certs.d` directory in order for the changes to take effect.
+> * You need to restart Docker for Windows after making any changes to the keychain or to the `~/.docker/certs.d` directory in order for the changes to take effect.
 >